FranktheTank123/Udacity-SDC/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to construct a CNN that reads the road image picture and give the steering angle.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the nVidia model.
+I thought this model might be appropriate because its architecture was carefully chose and proved.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I think I should not only modify the model architecture (i.e. introducing regularization), but also generalize & augment the training data.

-Then I ...
+To augment training data, I use random distortion on top of the images.
+I also use the left/right camera with `+/- 0.25` correction.
+Moreover, I randomly vertically revert the pictures.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, such as the left turn after the bridge.
+It seems the car just go straight into the side track.
+To improve the driving behavior in these cases, I analyze the training set.
+I notice that most of the data are

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py lines 159-199`) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process